qlibs/mph/README.md

           OD
     ```

+    Additional resources can be found in the `Acknowledgments` section.

 - How to get the max performance out of `mph`?

     > Always measure!
 For strings, consider aligning the input data and passing it with compile-time size via `span`, `array`.